 There are different types of agreements for different lodgings arrangements.
-In lodgings the lodger will be living with the landlord, so an assured shorthold tenancy (AST) cannot be issued.
+In lodgings the lodger will be living with the landlord, so a short assured tenancy (SAT) cannot be issued.
 This applies to owner-occupied properties, as well as social rented properties that are sub-let (with permission of the landlord).